 Caution: A large number of products have NRC claims that were never tested, were not tested in qualified labs, or falsely tested at more desirable frequencies.
 Why?
 While there is an industry standard, there is no regulating body, nor repercussions for false claims.

-In stark contrast, a (true) Acoustic Panel is a stand alone.
+In stark contrast, a (true) acoustic panel is a stand-alone.
 One and done.
-Performs the same in the lab as it does in the field.
-It requires no additional components, system setup, or complicated installation.
-SoundPly sound panels are true panels.
+It performs the same in the lab as it does in the field and requires no additional components, system setup, or complicated installation.
+SoundPly sound panels are true acoustic panels.

 The large majority of acoustical products in the industry are systems for a reason: achieving a high NRC in the lab is much easier with a system than it is with a panel because a system allows for any number of additional components (such as fiberglass insulation and deep cavity space).